 Call this toll-free number: (866) 345-1884.
 You’ll be prompted to enter your credit card information to make a payment via phone.
 Visa and MasterCard are both accepted.

 Please be advised the jail no longer accepts money orders for commissary accounts – you must use one of the three methods above.

 If you’d like to learn more about adding funds to a commissary account and daily deposit limits, see our article on how to send money to an inmate at the Cape May County Jail.

 If you have any questions about the jail’s commissary policies, mail policies, or any other policies, call the Cape May County Correctional Center at the phone number provided above.
 If your question involves bail information or jail records, call the following phone number instead: (609) 465-1240.
 If your loved one has not been convicted and you intend to post bail, you may want to read our article on how to bail someone out of the Cape May County Correctional Center.

 If one of your loved ones is in custody at the Cape May County Correctional Center while awaiting trial, call the Law Offices of John J. Zarych at (609) 616-4956 for a free and private legal consultation.
-Our Cape May County Atlantic City criminal defense lawyers have more than 45 years of experience handling a wide range of felony charges (indictable crimes), misdemeanor charges (disorderly persons offenses), and criminal appeals in New Jersey.
+Our Cape May County Atlantic City criminal defense lawyers have more than 45 years of experience handling a wide range of felony charges (indictable crimes), misdemeanor charges (disorderly persons offenses), and criminal appeals in Atlantic City, Cape May, and New Jersey.
 Whether you have questions about how to post bail, the criminal penalties in New Jersey, or the process of challenging a jail sentence, our knowledgeable attorneys are here to help, 24 hours a day, seven days a week.
 Se habla español.